MengranLi-git/CV/README.md

 `knit: pagedown::chrome_print` should be contained in the head of the `CV.rmd` document.
 If you don't want a pdf document, then it could be deleted.

-Some may fail to knit to a pdf in the case that R can not find the Chrome browser.
-You can solve the problem through running the `setchrome.R`.
-Remember to use your owm address of Chrome browser.
+If failing to knit to a pdf in the case that R can not find the Chrome browser,just run the `setchrome.R`.

 ### Sections

 The workflow is reading the data csv, transforming the table into suitable form, printing the table via `kable()` function and generating it into html or pdf.
-So if you want to set new sections, just add new type in the csv and make sure a suitable table.

 There are several useful inside codes: